GreyGnome/EnableInterrupt/README.md

 processors.
 The Uno supports only 2 and they are mapped to Arduino pins 2 and 3.
 The 2560 supports 6 usable, and the Leonardo supports 5.
 These interrupts can be set to trigger on RISING, or FALLING, or both ("CHANGE") signal levels, or on LOW level.
-The triggers are interpreted by hardware, so you know exactly which pin interrupted at the time of the event.
-On the other hand as mentioned there are a limited number of these pins, especially on the Arduino Uno (and others like it which use the ATmega328p processor).
+The triggers are interpreted by hardware, so by the time your user function is running, you know exactly which pin interrupted at the time of the event, and how it changed.
+On the other hand, as mentioned there are a limited number of these pins, especially on the Arduino Uno (and others like it which use the ATmega328p processor).

 ### Pin Change Interrupts
-On the Arduino Uno (and again, all 328p-based boards) the pin change interrupts can be enabled on any or all of the pins.
+On the Arduino Uno (and again, all 328p-based boards) *only*, the pin change interrupts can be enabled on any or all of the pins.
 The two pins 2 and 3 support *either* pin change or external interrupts.
 On 2560-based Arduinos, there are 18 pin change interrupt pins in addition to the 6 external interrupt pins.
 On the Leonardo there are 7 pin change interrupt pins in addition to the 5 external interrupt pins.
 See PIN BESTIARY below for the pin numbers and other details.

 Pin Change interrupts trigger on all RISING and FALLING signal edges.
 Furthermore, the processor's pins, and pin change interrupts, are grouped into